Hey Kids (Start Here)

 “Rush.”

-Volker flinched as the other man threw the communications device across the small room in obvious frustration.
+Volker flinched as the other man hurled the communications device across the small room.

-“I don’t care,” the other man said, spinning his chair around to fix Volker with a hard stare.
-“I don’t want to know your name, I don’t want you to know my name—fuck.
+“I don’t care.”
+The man spun his chair around to fix Volker with a hard stare.
+“I don’t want to know your name, I don’t want you to know my name, did you hear his name?
+Fuck.
 Fuck.”
-He shot to his feet and paced out of the room.
+He shot to his feet and stalked out of the room.

-It seemed pretty likely that he wouldn’t be making his committee meeting.
+It seemed pretty likely he wouldn’t be making his committee meeting.

-He swiveled his chair slightly and began to examine the displays in front of him.
-They were in a language he’d never encountered before, with letters and typography that were utterly unfamiliar.
+He swiveled his chair and examined the displays in front of him.
+They were in a language he’d never encountered before, with letters and typography that were wholly unfamiliar.

 Great.